ebonnal/streamable/reddit.md

 ```

 # Comparison
-A lot of other libraries have filled the same need to chain lazy operations over an iterable (e.g. see [this stackoverflow question](https://stackoverflow.com/questions/24831476/what-is-the-python-way-of-chaining-maps-and-filters/77978940?noredirect=1#comment138494051_77978940)), but the most adopted is the great [PyFunctional](https://github.com/EntilZha/PyFunctional).
+A lot of other libraries have filled the same need to chain lazy operations over an iterable (e.g. see [this stackoverflow question](https://stackoverflow.com/questions/24831476/what-is-the-python-way-of-chaining-maps-and-filters/77978940?noredirect=1#comment138494051_77978940)), but the most adopted is [PyFunctional](https://github.com/EntilZha/PyFunctional).
 For my use case I couldn't use PyFunctional out-of-the-box, I mainly missed:
 - full typing (allowing type checking via mypy)
 - iteration throttling
 - iteration process logging
 - exceptions catching

-I have decided to create my own library and not to propose changes to PyFunctional because I also wanted to take my shot at:
+I have decided to create my own library and not to simply propose changes to PyFunctional because I also wanted to take my shot at:
 - proposing another fluent interface
-- proposing a light approach with zero additional dependency where your `Stream[T]` is simply an `Iterable[T]` decorated with chainable lazy operations; the responsability of the creation of the data source or the consumption of the stream is delegated to other libraries (e.g. `from csv import DictWriter` instead of relying on a `stream.to_csv(...)` or `from functools import reduce` instead of relying on a `stream.reduce(...)`)
+- proposing a light approach with no additional dependencies where a `Stream[T]` is just an `Iterable[T]` decorated with chainable lazy operations; the responsabilities of creating the data source and consuming the stream are out of the lib's scope: let's use `from csv import DictWriter` instead of relying on a `stream.to_csv(...)`, or `from functools import reduce` instead of `stream.reduce(...)`
-- implementing lazyness using a Visitor Pattern to decouple the declaration of a `Stream[T]` and the construction of an `Iterator[T]` out of it at iteration time (i.e. in the `__iter__` method)
+- implementing lazyness using a Visitor Pattern to decouple the declaration of a `Stream[T]` and the construction of an `Iterator[T]` required at iteration time (i.e. happening in the `__iter__` method)

 Yes, it is definitely *"Yet Another Stream-like Library"*, let me know if you think that its design efforts and differences with PyFunctional are not enough to justify the release of another library in the nature, and that it makes more sense to propose changes to PyFunctional to cover the few features I missed for my use cases!